How To Train Your Husky Puppy Like a Pro

 When it comes to the collar vs. harness debate, both dog and cat parents have differing opinions.
 It’s worth noting that collars can prove a tad more dangerous: Cats could potentially become tangled or slip out of a collar.
 Harnesses also support neck and thyroid health, especially if your pet is prone to pulling.

 That’s not to say that collars don’t have a purpose.
 Collars with a tag identifying your cat and listing your contact information are critical if your cat slips away.
-Additionally, indoor and outdoor cats can benefit from the One Pet ID from AskVet.
-The One Pet ID can be updated with your smartphone and alert you if your lost pet is located.

 Other Ways To Provide Mental Stimulation for Your Cat